moliver28/research-handbook/content/handbook/engineering/architecture/design-documents/ci_job_token/_index.md

 1. Use a User Account
 1. Use a Service Account
 1. Use Declarative Permissions
-1. Use an OAuth Access Token
+1. Integrate with our OAuth Provider

 ### Stage 1: Use a User Account